 You probably have multiple lists of occupations in front of you at this point—one generated by each of the self-assessment tools you used.
 To keep yourself organized, you should combine them into one master list.

 Next, find any occupations on your lists that appeal to you.
 They may be careers you know a bit about and want to explore further.
 Also, include professions about which you don't know much.
 You might learn something unexpected.
-Add those to your master list.

 Create a "Short List"

 If your reasons for finding a career unacceptable are non-negotiable, cross it off your list.
 Remove everything with duties that don't appeal to you.
 Eliminate careers that have weak job outlooks.
-Get rid of any occupation if you are unable to or unwilling to fulfill the educational or other requirements, or if you lack some of the soft skills necessary to succeed in it.
+Get rid of any occupation if you are unable or unwilling to fulfill the educational or other requirements, or if you lack some of the soft skills necessary to succeed in it.

 When you have only a few occupations left on your list, start doing more in-depth research.
 Arrange to meet with people who work in the occupations in which you are interested.
 They can provide firsthand knowledge about the careers on your short list.
 Access your network, including LinkedIn, to find people with whom to have these informational interviews.

 Finally, after doing all your research, you are probably ready to make your choice.
 Pick the occupation that you think will bring you the most satisfaction based on all the information you have gathered.
 Realize that you are allowed do-overs if you change your mind about your choice at any point in your life.
 Many people change their careers at least a few times.

 Once you make a decision, identify your long- and short-term goals.
 This helps to chart a course toward eventually landing work in your chosen field.
 Long-term goals typically take about three to five years to reach, while you can usually fulfill a short-term goal in six months to three years.